zendtech/devzone_conference_list/README.md

 This page list all known PHP and PHP related conferences.
 If we have missed one, fork the [DevZone Conference List](https://github.com/zendtech/devzone_conference_list) repo and read the Contributing guide.

 ## North America
-* [Midwest PHP](https://2017.midwestphp.org/) : March 17 - 18, 2017 : Bloomington, MN US
-We’re pleased to announce our conference, Midwest PHP should be one of the best PHP conferences where community members from around the world come together to learn and share information about the latest trends and technologies in professional PHP development.

 * [Lone Star PHP](http://lonestarphp.com) : April 20-22, 2017 : Dallas, TX US
 The Lone Star PHP conference is back again for another great year!
 We're in our seventh year and we're making things better all the time.
 This year's event will provide all of the great PHP speakers and content you've come to expect from Lone Star PHP.
 After great success, we are bringing back the Training Day.
 Training Day will provide a more hands-on experience for all that attend.
 There'll be plenty of time to spend with the local PHP community too through after-parties and other events.